rspber/tsdesktop/README.md

   - easy way to place objects on the screen: all examples
   - integrated touch screen: almost all examples
   - scroller: see examples: scroll1, menu1, menu2, menu3
+* Modified gamma for ILI9341 to reflect better color vibrancy.
 * 565/666 color support
   - for ILI9341
 * Gradient with percentage